armbian/documentation/docs/contribute/datacenter.md

 - **Power measurement.** On boards powered over PoE, consumption is sampled throughout the run, so the result carries idle and peak wattage alongside everything else.
-- **Serial console server.** Most operational boards have their UART wired to a console server and reachable over the network; the lab has 32 console ports, so coverage is wide but not complete.
+- **Serial console server.** Many boards have their UART wired to a console server and reachable over the network; the lab has 32 console ports, so coverage is broad but not complete.
 Runs record the entire boot — U-Boot, kernel, and any panic — which is the only view left when a board never reaches the network at all.
 Maintainers can attach to the same console interactively.
 - **Network throughput.** Benches are cabled to a switch matching the board's